 * The deers in the big park just outside Dublin - can't recall name and never went but have been told it is wonderful

 * Barnacles youth hostel in temple bar highly recommended for good value accom/hostel almost 8 years ago

 In addition to what Niko has written, I would also go to a guided tour in Dublin Castle, which is really beautiful and has a nice story behind it.

 And if your looking for an excellent restaurant, try The Winding Stair (http://www.winding-stair.com/).
 It's not cheap but the experience and the food definitely worth it.

 Have fun!
 It's a cool city. almost 8 years ago

 You can take a guided tour around Kilmainham Jail.
-This is where the leaders of the Easter Rising of 1916 were executed, it will give you a good insight into Ireland's troubled past, its not far from the Guinness Storehouse and right across the road from the Irish Museum Of Modern Art, so all 3 could be done in a day (albeit a slightly rushed one) over 7 years ago
+This is where the leaders of the Easter Rising of 1916 were executed, it will give you a good insight into Ireland's troubled past, its not far from the Guinness Storehouse and right across the road from the Irish Museum Of Modern Art, so all 3 could be done in a day (albeit a slightly rushed one) almost 8 years ago

 GAA Museum & Croke Park Stadium Tour